ibm-cloud-docs/cloud-databases/howto-manage-backups.md

 - Backups cannot be deleted.
 - If you delete your deployment, its backups are deleted automatically.
 - Scheduling of the daily backup is not configurable.
 - Backups are cross-regionally durable.
-Backups are stored across multiple regions, and are restorable to other regions.
+Backups are stored across multiple regions, and are restorable to other regions, with the exception of `eu-de` which cannot cross regional boundaries.
 - Backup storage is encrypted.
 If you need to manage the encryption keys, you can do so with the [Key Protect integration](/docs/cloud-databases?topic=cloud-databases-key-protect#byok-for-backups).
 Otherwise, they are encrypted with a key automatically generated for your deployment.

 ## Backups in the UI